ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ### Build and push the apps to DockerHub

-To build the apps in Docker containers, we can run the following script:
+To build the apps in Docker containers, execute the following script:

 ```bash
 $ bash build_push_apps.sh
 ```

-This script enables the access into DockerHub.
-It builds the Docker images using the Docker files in each folder, kafka/python, spark.
-After the the image is built, it is pushed to DockerHub, so we can later pull it during a deployment.
+This script provides access to DockerHub.
+It builds Docker images using the Docker files in each folder (kafka/python, spark).
+After the image is built, it is pushed to DockerHub, allowing us to later pull it during deployment.

 - **build_push_apps.sh script**